Mudasserahmed/react-Components/README.md

 **options**: (required) An array of objects representing the options to be displayed in the dropdown.
 **...props**: Additional props to be passed to the <select> element.

-# Select Component:
+# Basic CheckBox:

-This is a simple React component that generates a basic checkbox with a label.(v0.5)
+This is a simple React component that generates a basic checkbox with a label and onchange value .(v0.5)

 # usage